 Compensated absences attributable to the governmental activities will be liquidated primarily by the General Fund.
-The claims and judgments liability will generally be liquidated through the School District's internal service fund.
+The claims and judgments liability will generally be liquidated through the School District's Internal Service Fund.
 That fund will finance the payment of those claims by charging the other funds based on management's assessment of the relative insurance risk that should be assumed by individual funds.
 The net pension liability and the net OPEB liability will be liquidated from the funds from which the individual employee's salaries are paid, generally the General Fund.

-Two installment purchase agreements were used to fund security, technology, and facility improvements.
-The debt agreements have a fixed interest rate of 2.34 percent.
-The installment purchase agreements will both be repaid in equal semiannual installment payments of principal and interest over a 10-year period by the General Fund.
-Both loans mature in December 2023.
+An installment purchase agreements (IPA) was used to fund security, technology, and facility improvements.
+The debt agreement has a fixed interest rate of 2.34 percent.
+The installment purchase agreements will be repaid in equal semiannual installment payments of principal and interest over a 10-year period by the General Fund.
+The IPA is set to mature in December 2023.